elv-Jason/movieCLIP_bulk_ingest_utilities/README.md

   "masterType": "Type for the master object", "mezType": "Type for the mezzanine object",

-  "videoDirPath": "/path/to/video_directory",
-  "videoPath": "/path/to/video_path",
-  "outputJsonPath": "/path/to/output_json",
+  "videoDirPath": "/path/to/video_directory",         # Path to the directory that contains all the videos "videoPath": "",                                    # Should be left empty "outputJsonPath": "./data/",
   "abrProfilePath": "/path/to/abr_profile",

   "contentAdminsAddress": "Address of the group to grant permissions",